 Crow’s Feet and Other Fine Lines.
 I’m bearing the consequences of my undergraduate days when I would tan on the sorority sun deck using either 1. pure baby oil, or, when I was feeling particularly health conscious, 2. tanning lotion with an SPF of 4.

 Now, I bathe in wrinkle creams.
 I practice smiling and squinting in front of mirrors to determine which pose shows the least amount of wrinkles.

 In the early 2000s, it was no secret that excessive sunbathing carried a risk of skin cancer or, at the very least, premature aging.
+If we were able to check out these sunbathing tips back then, I know a lot of people that could have benefitted from them.
 I didn’t care because the time when sunbathing actually impacted me seemed so far away.